Pa-miu/bloc-chat/README.md

             - [ ] Remember active room
     2. Room
         a.
 List
-            - [ ] Splash page to introduce interface on new session
             - [x] Join any room by clicking on it
         b.
 Create
             - [x] Create a new room on the server with a modal form